graphql-java-generator/GraphQL-Forum-Maven-Tutorial-client/README.md

 * (For Maven) Execute _mvn clean compile_
 * (for Gradle) Execute _gradlew clean build_

+If you're using eclipse (or other IDE), it may happen (especially with the Gradle plugin, that is less integrated), that you'll have to "Refresh the Gradle plugin" or the "Maven/Update Project...", to make your IDE properly see the generated code.

 This will generate the client code in the _packageName_ package (or in the _com.generated.graphql_ if this parameter is not defined)

 The code is generated in the :